haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 end
 ```

-In my opinion that is simply a beautiful test.
+In my opinion, that is simply a beautiful test.
 I wish all my tests read in that clean and simple way.
 Reducers empower us to write better, cleaner code.
 It's key though that the order of the parameters are
-consistent, so we can pipe our functions, and that they are also pure, so all the side effects are isolated
+consistent (so we can pipe our functions), and that they are also pure (so all the side effects are isolated
-in the boundaries of our application.
+in the boundaries of our application).

 ## Encapsulate data with functions

-Another lessong I learnt while coding with Clojure, early in my functional journey, was how to encapsulate
+Another lesson I learnt while coding with Clojure, early in my functional journey, was how to encapsulate
 data.
-One of the core pillars of OOP is encapsulation – keep your data private and your behaviour public.
+One of the core pillars of OOP is encapsulation—keep your data private and your behaviour public.
-That way if some day you decide to modify the underlying implementation of your behaviour, it will never
+That way if someday you decide to modify the underlying implementation of your behaviour, it will never
 affect the consumers of your API.

-In FP sometimes it can be slightly more challenging, or maybe just different, specially when the language
+In FP sometimes it can be slightly more challenging, or maybe just different, especially when the language
 doesn't expose the concept of complex typing.
 I found out that by encapsulating data with functions, I was
-able to make my applications much more robust – give them a consistent API.
+able to make my applications much more robust—give them a consistent API.
 In Elixir we have structs, which
-solves that problem for us, but in Clojure, we don't.
+solves that problem for us; but in Clojure, we don't.
 So instead of passing an anonymous map around and
 accessing its keys, we could do something like:

 ```clojure